rirex5/TaskRTA_UIKit/README.md

 - Realm Swift
 - Charts

-※You can installed by the cocoapods.
+※You can install this library by the cocoapods.